Introduction-to-Computer-Engineering/final-project-assignment-7-week-12-jcasta30/README.md

     URL: https://imgur.com/gallery/ESHzJ0I

-2. manual-calibration.js: For this assigment, using the soil moisture sensor, we were tasked to write a program that allows us to manually calibrate the sensor, and read in the sensor's data.
+2. manual-calibration.js: For this assigment, using the soil moisture sensor, we were tasked to write a program that we manually calibrated the sensor for, and read in the sensor's data.
 We mapped the range of input values of the sensor to the range 0-4.
-For the minimum value, we took a reading with a dry sensor not touching anything; Followed by taking a reading with the sensor prongs dipped in shallow water, for the maximum value.
 When the sensor takes a sensor reading, it lights up as many rows of the LED matrix as correspond to the rescaled magnitude of the reading.

     URL: